JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.4.
 Activate a Secure Computing Mode (SECCOMP) profile

 The docker Secure computing mode (SECCOMP) allows you to block specific syscalls, or allow-list specific syscalls (which is even stronger).
-De default seccomp profile, strips around 44 syscalls out of 300+ available to make the container execution more secure (https://docs.docker.com/engine/security/seccomp/).
+The default seccomp profile, strips around 44 syscalls out of 300+ available to make the container execution more secure (https://docs.docker.com/engine/security/seccomp/).
 On the other handside, it's also possible to block syscalls you don't fancy.
 Let's watch an example and use the Dockerfile from above, and use the RCE to change the permissions of the app.py application

 ![chmod via the RCE succeeds without a seccomp profile](./img/12-chmod-via-rce-succeeds.png)